Murder of Jessica Lal: Judgment

-On 15 December 2006, the High Court ruled that Sharma was guilty based on existing evidence, and also criticised the trial judge, S. L. Bhayana.
+On 15 December 2006, the High Court ruled that Sharma was guilty based on existing evidence, and also criticized the trial judge, S. L. Bhayana.

 The judgment said that the lower court had been lax in not considering the testimony of witnesses such as Bina Ramani and Deepak Bhojwani, stating regarding the treatment of the latter's evidence that, "With very great respect to the learned judge [Bhayana], we point out that this manner of testing the credibility of the witness is hardly a rule of appreciation of evidence. ...
 Obviously, this reflects total lack of application of mind and suggests a hasty approach towards securing a particular end, namely the acquittal."

 In particular, the key witness Munshi came in for serious criticism.
 The judgment says, of his earlier repudiation of the FIR that "[Munshi] is now claiming that the said statement was recorded in Hindi while he had narrated the whole story in English as he did not know Hindi at all ...
 We do not find this explanation of Munshi to be convincing."
 Regarding Munshi's testimony that two guns were involved, the judgment says: "In court he has taken a somersault and came out with a version that there were two gentlemen at the bar counter. ...
 [W]e have no manner of doubt that on this aspect he is telling a complete lie."

-On 20 December 2006, Sharma was punished with a sentence of life imprisonment and a fine.
+On 20 December 2006, Sharma was sentenced to life imprisonment and a fine.
 The other accused, Yadav and Gill, were fined and given four years' rigorous imprisonment.
 A plea for Sharma to be sentenced to death was rejected on the grounds that the murder, although intentional, was not premeditated and Sharma was not considered to be a threat to society.

 Sharma's lawyer announced that the decision would be appealed in Supreme Court because the judgment was wrong in holding Bina Ramani to be a witness.